hkkjin/Analyzer-Docs/Initial Analysis.rst

       * *shift-doubleclick* in between markers to delete clusters
       * when finished, click **SaveCF** (save cluster file), and right click on **Refine** to turn the function off

-  11. Continue to secondary analysis of clusters
+  11. Continue to secondary analysis of clusters, or if you move onto a new recording, unclick *load cluster file* and open a new file.

   .. line 130